Light-enhanced dipolar interactions between exciton polaritons: Scattering of dipolaritons

 where $l$ denotes the angular momentum quantum number.

 To obtain the scattering properties, we need the matrix elements of the interaction potentials.
-Since we have rotationally symmetric potentials and zero center of mass momentum, these can be expanded into partial waves as
+Since we have rotationally symmetric potentials and zero center-of-mass momentum, these can be expanded into partial waves as

-with $\theta_{\k'\k}$ denoting the relative angle between $\k'$ and $\k$. $V$ denotes the general form of the interaction potential, which can correspond to $V_\mathrm{DX}$ or $V_\mathrm{IX}$.
-The $l$-wave projection of the interaction potentials can be found by inverting Eq.~\eqref{eq:partial wave decomposition of V}, which takes the form
+with $\theta_{\k'\k}$ denoting the relative angle between $\k'$ and $\k$. $V$ denotes the general form of the interaction potential, which can correspond to $V_\text{DX-DX}$, $V_\text{IX-IX}$, or $V_\text{DX-IX}$.
+The $l$-wave projection of the interaction potentials can be found by inverting Eq.~\eqref{eq:partial wave decomposition of V SM}, which takes the form